jeremy-collette/smartpiano/README.md

   4. If you want to check that the code is running, click "Monitor"
   5. You should see the LED strip on the Arduino light up as the code is initialized

-**NOTE: If you use the monitor, make sure you close it before you try to run the smartpiano client.
-Otherwise the client will not be able to connect to the Arduino using the serial port.**

 ## Connecting to smartpiano
 Now that you have an Arduino running the smartpiano server code, you can connect to it using a client.
 Currently, the smartpiano team provides a Python client which can be found in the [smartpianoclient-python](https://github.com/jeremy-collette/smartpianoclient-python) repository.